MicrosoftEdge/WebView2Feedback/specs/AdditionalAllowedFrameAncestors.md

                 {
                     // We are on trusted pages.
 Now check whether it is the iframe we plan
                     // to embed other sites.
-                    // We are know that on the page, we are using an
+                    // We know that our trusted page is using <iframe name="my_site_embedding_frame">
-                    // <iframe name="my_site_embedding_frame"> to embed other sites. const std::wstring siteEmbeddingFrameName = L"my_site_embedding_frame";
+                    // element to embed other sites.
+                    const std::wstring siteEmbeddingFrameName = L"my_site_embedding_frame";
                     wil::com_ptr<ICoreWebView2Frame> webviewFrame;
                     CHECK_FAILURE(args->get_Frame(&webviewFrame));